How to Handle Web Table in Selenium

 Shortcut: Use Inspect Element for Accessing Tables in Selenium

-If the number or attribute of an element is extremely difficult or impossible to obtain, the quickest way to generate the XPath code is using Inspect Element.
+If the index or attribute of an element is hard to obtain, the fastest way to generate the XPath is by using Inspect Element in modern browser DevTools.

-Consider the example below from Mercury Tours homepage.
+Consider the example below from the Mercury Tours homepage.

 Selenium Web table example with Attributes as Predicates